janosh/mat-eda/readme.md

 ## Overview

 > MatBench is an [ImageNet](http://www.image-net.org) for materials science; a set of 13 supervised, pre-cleaned, ready-to-use ML tasks for benchmarking and fair comparison.
-The tasks span a wide domain of inorganic materials science applications.
+The tasks span across the domain of inorganic materials science applications.

-The datasets in this repo were downloaded from <https://hackingmaterials.lbl.gov/matbench/#all-matbench-datasets>.
+The datasets in this repo are available at <https://hackingmaterials.lbl.gov/matbench/#all-matbench-datasets>.
-To browse these datasets online, go to <https://ml.materialsproject.org> and login.
+To browse these datasets online, go to <https://ml.materialsproject.org> and log in.
 Datasets were originally published in <https://nature.com/articles/s41524-020-00406-3>.

 Detailed information about how each dataset was created and prepared for use is available at <https://hackingmaterials.lbl.gov/matminer/dataset_summary.html>